CaptainOmikron/CodeU-GroupProject/README.md

 Seperate rep for the group project

 The interesting file is the RearrangingCars.py.
 Don't worry if you don't know any python, it's really easy to read.
 I found a solution that's in O(N), which is decent.
-I can't imagine how you would archieve better time complexity, since you have to go through all cars at least once...
+I can't imagine how you would achieve better time complexity, since you have to go through all cars at least once...

 The second file is RearrangingCarsWithExperimentalComplexityAnalysis.py (haha).
 Don't read it unless you're super interested.